 What can I serve these with?

 You don't have to serve these with anything, you can just eat them by the hand full on their own.
 However I also tried them with a bowl of cinnamon honey yogurt which took them to the next level.
-You could eat them with your favourite sweet dips, perhaps some mascarpone cheese drizzled with a little honey or some berry sauce.
+You could eat them with your favorite sweet dips, perhaps some mascarpone cheese drizzled with a little honey or some berry sauce.

 Can I make other flavours?

-Cinnamon is a well known spice made from the inner bark of several species from the genus Cinnamomum.
-Cinnamon can actually come from from two different trees, Cinnamomum verum, sometimes called true cinnamon and Cinnamomum cassia, also called cassia.
+Cinnamon is a well-known spice made from the inner bark of several species from the genus Cinnamomum.
+Cinnamon can actually come from two different trees, Cinnamomum verum, sometimes called true cinnamon and Cinnamomum cassia, also called cassia.
 Most commercially grown cinnamon comes from cassia.
 Fun fact you can even grow your own cinnamon tree at home, although it does take at least two years before you can start harvesting the aromatic inner bark.

 Sugar: I used castor sugar here but you could try other sugars such as raw.
 I don't recommend using brown sugar as it won't spread evenly across the pita.